 Understanding SQL Server and SQL Server Reporting Services

-You can manage Visual Studio Team System Team Foundation Server more easily if you understand SQL Server, SQL Server Reporting Services, and how they both interact with Team Foundation Server.
-You can find extensive documentation for SQL Server 2005 and SQL Server 2008 on the Microsoft Web site.
+You can manage Visual Studio Team Foundation Server more easily if you understand SQL Server, SQL Server Reporting Services, and how they both interact with Team Foundation Server.
 This topic focuses specifically on the interactions between SQL Server, SQL Server Reporting Services, and Team Foundation Server.

 When you configure user and group permissions and group membership in Team Foundation Server, you must also manually configure role membership and permissions appropriately for those users and groups in Reporting Services.
 For more information, see SQL Server Reporting Services Roles.

-In addition to configuring role membership and permissions in Reporting Services, you must also manage the service account used by Team Foundation Server for communicating with Reporting Services.
-This account is frequently referred to as the Reporting Services service account or TFSREPORTS.
-Like the TFSSERVICE service account, the TFSREPORTS service account must be a member of a workgroup or domain that is trusted by every computer that will connect to Team Foundation Server.
-Unlike the TFSSERVICE service account, changes to this account cannot be solely managed by using the TFSAdminUtil command-line tool.
-You must manage configuration changes to the TFSREPORTS account in the data sources for Reporting Services as well as in the Team Foundation Server integration database and the web.config files for Team Foundation Server.
-For more information, see Managing Team Foundation Server Services and Service Accounts and How to: Change the Service Account or Password for SQL Server Reporting Services.
+In addition to configuring role membership and permissions in Reporting Services, you must also manage the report reader account that Team Foundation Server uses to communicate with the report server.
+This account is frequently referred to as the data sources account for Reporting Services, or TFSREPORTS.
+Like the service account for Team Foundation Server, the report reader account must be a member of a workgroup or domain that is trusted by every computer that will connect to Team Foundation Server.
+For more information, see Accounts required for installation of Team Foundation Server.

-Even if you are logged on with administrative credentials, you might have trouble accessing Report Manager or the http://localhost/Reports site on a computer that is running Windows Server 2008 or Windows Vista.
-You might need to add those sites as Trusted Sites in Internet Explorer or start Internet Explorer as an administrator.
-To start Internet Explorer as an administrator, click Start, click All Programs, right-click Internet Explorer, and then click Run as administrator.
+Even if you are logged on with administrative credentials, you might have trouble accessing Report Manager or the http://localhost/Reports sites unless you add these sites as Trusted Sites in Internet Explorer or start Internet Explorer as an administrator.
+To start Internet Explorer as an administrator, choose Start, All Programs, open the shortcut menu Internet Explorer, and then choose Run as administrator.
 For more information, see the Microsoft Web site.